davekacz/NBA_Salary_Prediction/README.md

 Player Salaries: https://hoopshype.com/salaries/players/2020-2021/

 * Images includes some of the images we utilized for the report
 * Results includes the output of SKLearns Grid Search CV on all our models
 * Tableau Files includes the files we built in tableau for visualizations.

 #### Files

+* 1_data_prep.ipynb - The file we used to scrape and build the dataset to be input into the model.
+Includes all the data cleaning operations.
+* 2_data_explore.ipynb - Our initial file to explore the dataset after it was built.
+Includes lots of plots.
+* 3_model_explore.ipynb - Includes our first attempt at training some models to get an idea of what would work well.
+* 4_models_final.ipynb - The file that trains all of our models to the find the best performing model.
+* 5_review_results.ipynb - The file to review the models as well as the file used for our analysis on the 2021 season.

+* README_notes.md - Our readme while we working on the project to jot notes down on.

-* 2021_predictions.csv - The output of our analysis applied to the 2021 season.
+* results_2021_predictions.csv - The output of our analysis applied to the 2021 season.
 Shows players and their predicted and true salaries in 2021.
-* README_notes.md - Our readme while we working on the project to jot notes down on.
-* data_explore.ipynb - Our initial file to explore the data.
-Includes lots of plots.
-* data_prep.ipynb - The file we used to scrape and build the dataset to be input into the model.
-Includes all the data cleaning operations.
-* model_results.csv - Includes all the results from the training of the models.
+* results_model_results.csv - Includes all the results from the training of the models.
-* model_explore.ipynb - Includes our first attempt at training some models to get an idea of what would work well.
-* models_final.ipynb - The file that trains all of our models to the find the best performing model.
-* review_results.ipynb - The file to review the models as well as the file used for our analysis on the 2021 season.